-Traditional council frees Taliban setting up peace talks
+Afghan council frees Taliban prisoners to set up peace talks

 The withdrawal of U.S. and NATO troops is not dependent on the success of negotiations between Kabul’s political leadership and the Taliban.
 But U.S. Secretary of State Mike Pompeo has made it clear that Washington wants a negotiated end to the conflict, including a cease fire.

-Still an attack against a military compound in central Ghazni on Saturday that killed seven military personnel and injured another 16 was a reminder that Afghanistan’s war would not easily be over.
+An attack against a military compound on Saturday that killed seven military personnel and injured another 16 was a reminder that Afghanistan’s war would not be over easily.
 No one took responsibility for the attack but both the Taliban and Islamic State affiliate is active in the area.

 A spike in recent violence in Afghanistan has been mostly attributed to the IS affiliate, whom the Taliban are fighting as are the Afghan government and U.S. forces.
 Previously a U.S. department of defense official who could not be named because of the sensitivity of the subject said Washington considered IS its biggest threat in Afghanistan and wanted a deal that would recruit the Taliban in a coordinated fight against it.